Explore Better in Morocco with Travel Talk

-Marrakesh, a former imperial city in western Morocco, is a home to mosques, palaces and gardens, pottery and jewelry is a symbol of the city.
+Marrakesh, a former imperial city in western Morocco, is a home to exquisite mosques, palaces, and gardens.
+Pottery and jewelry are iconic symbols of the city.

 The largest city of Morocco stands impressively on the coast of the Atlantic.
 This major city has a huge beautiful port and countless activities and venues to enjoy.

-Fes is a northeastern Moroccan city very often referred to as the country’s cultural capital. it is primarily known for its Fes El Bali walled medina.
+Fes is a northeastern Moroccan city very often referred to as the country’s cultural capital.
+It is primarily known for its walled medina.

-Agadir is the major coastal town on the coast of the Atlantic Ocean.
-Agadir is famous with its summer resorts and beautiful beaches as well as the sea foods in Agadir
+Agadir is a major coastal town on the coast of the Atlantic Ocean.
+It is famous for its summer resorts and beautiful beaches as well as exquisite sea food.

-The capital of Morocco, is the second largest city and lies on the coast of beautiful Atlantic as well.
+The capital of Morocco, Rabat is the second largest city and lies on the coast of the beautiful Atlantic.
 The city was awarded second place in “Top Travel Destinations” of 2013.

 Merzouga is a village in the Sahara Desert in Morocco, on the edge of Erg Chebbi, a 50km long and 5km wide set of sand dunes that reach up to 350m high.

-Located on the Atlantic Coast, Essaouira is famous with the powerful trade wind blowing onto the protected, calm bay.
+Located on the Atlantic Coast, Essaouira is famous for the powerful trade wind blowing onto the protected, calm bay.
 Very popular among windsurfers!

-The “door of the desert”, Ourzazate is located just in the north of the Sahara desert.
+The “door of the desert”, Ouarzazate is located just in the north of the Sahara desert.
 It is mainly inhabited by Berbers who built the famous Kasbahs.

 Chefchaouen is a city in the Rif Mountains of northwest Morocco.
 It’s known for the striking, hillarious blue-washed buildings of its old town.

-Ksar of Ait-Ben-Haddou, established in 757, and listed as a UNESCO World Heritage Site in Morocco in 1987.Also used in parts of the TV series Game of Thrones.
+Established in 757, the Moroccan ksar is listed as a UNESCO World Heritage Site and famous for its appearance in the TV series Game of Thrones.

-M’hamid is an oasis town isolated from the crowds.
+Also known as Bounou, M’hamid is an oasis town isolated from the crowds.
 Hidden in the palm oases of M’Hamid are seven old and decaying Ksars.
-M’Hamid is also known as Bounou

 Most Popular Morocco Tours